RamanSharma100/react-voice-controlled/README.md

 3. Simply call `InitializeVoiceControls` in your App js to enable voice controls.

+## Supportted Browsers

+As this library using `speech recognition` API of javascript and this API donot support many browsers.

+So, this library will also work in some browsers as given below:-

+1. Chrome
+2. Microsoft Edge
+3. Safari
+4. WebView Android
+5. Chrome Android
+6. Safari iOS
+7. Samsung Internet

 ## Example and Demo

     import React from 'react';